spotman/kohana-multi-site/README.md

 return array(

-    // This way you`ll have 3 concrete sites and 3 per-site directories named like a domain
+    // This way you`ll have 2 concrete domain sites, 1 wildcard domain site
+    // And 3 per-site directories named like a domain / wildcard
-    // But no wildcards and custom per-site directory name 'sites' =>  array('example.com', 'dev.example.com', 'another-example.com')
+    // But no custom per-site directory name
+    'sites' =>  array('example.com', '*.example.com', 'another-example.com')
 );
 ```